best hypervolt alternative

 Hypervolts are decent devices from a premium brand that is making waves in the massage gun world.

-However, there are obvious flaws that cannot be ignored if you are looking for the best device for your needs.
+However, there are obvious flaws that cannot be ignored if you are looking for the best device for your needs (lack of power, weak attachments, high price tag).

 If you have any more questions, feel free to write a comment below.